Primary

 Fully extend your arms and legs at the peak of the jump, forming a star shape.
 Land softly with feet together and knees bent, resetting completely before the next rep.

-Want Star Jump in your program?
+See where Star Jump fits in your weekly plan

 Stand with feet together and arms at your sides.